 The Council of Maharishi Ayurveda Physicians points out that if you understand the Samyoga and Samskara of coconuts — that is, the right ways to choose, combine, process, and prepare them — then you can extract the maximum benefit from this healing fruit.

-In general, tender and middle aged coconuts are good for almost anyone, but if you're a Kapha-dominated person and drink coconut water at night, then it will make you feel so cool and heavy that your Kapha dosha will go out of gear, causing all sorts of health problems.
+In general, tender and middle aged coconuts are good for almost anyone, but if you're a Kapha-dominated person and drink coconut water at night, then it will make you feel so cool and heavy that it might throw your Kapha dosha out of balance.

 Ayurvedic literature is full of praise for the tender coconut.
 Ayurveda's revered ancient healer, Sushruta, noted that tender coconuts are "bal maans prada" in nature.
 That is, they strengthen muscle, the cardiovascular system, and the seven body tissues.
 Middle-aged coconuts are also said to possess these healing properties.
 Both kinds help cleanse the urinary tract.